 This page is a companion to the BizDev Boost Podcast Series, Episode 1.
 In this episode, I reviewed 3 tips to help those people who are business developing for their own businesses or other organizations.
 It’s my aim to help others learn how to connect like a Frontrunner!

 Tip 1) Your Network is Your “ToolBox” – Build a Better ToolBox.
 Just like any worker’s box of tools, you need to have a variety to build or fix things.
 Same is true for your network.
 You must embrace diversity and bring it into your network, particularly if you serve a global population.
 You don’t need an enormous network to accomplish big works but, what you do need, is a genuine spirit about connecting, and a bit of strategy in how you go about it all.
-The podcast will tell you what types you should concentrate on, but, here’s a couple of examples to help you get the idea of how keeping a diverse network will get you and others to a “win.”
+The podcast will tell you what types you should concentrate on, but, here are a couple of examples to help you get the idea of how keeping a diverse network will get you and others to a “win.”

 “Recently, I had the opportunity to introduce a group of young leaders from Africa to a UN Ambassador to speak to them about policy-making.
 Shortly after that conversation, the Ambassador and I worked out an opportunity for her to train global leaders on diplomatic subjects.
 In order to facilitate this project, I accessed an education professional in my network who could help the Ambassador put the curriculum together as well as a man who runs a university in Africa to allow his content platform to be the headquarters for this training.”

 “I don’t spend a lot of business time in the entertainment space, but, I had a request from a new (speaker/author) client for some help finding a director.
 Since I happened to know that another member of my network was having a similar experience (story-to-book-to-film), I made the introduction.
 Turned out that my network member had spent some time developing her own business to manage entertainment-related deals and had some very good information to share.”